 A female may experience normal vaginal discharge during pregnancy.
 This thin, milky white discharge is called leukorrhea also has a mild smell.
 This discharge is normal and of no harm to the female and the infant.
 The female is advised to avoid using tampons during pregnancy as the tampons may introduce many germs and bacteria to the female’s vagina.
 The female should strictly avoid douching.
 Douching can disturb the natural pH balance of the vaginal and can cause infections.

 There may be mild spotting during pregnancy.
 Use panty liners or pads instead of tampons.
-If the spotting increases or continues for several days, it is suggested to consult your gynecologist.

 What to do if having Green, Smelly Discharge?